aburrell/ocbpy/docs/examples/ex_rec.rst

    0 9 14 14

-Cycling to the next record will increment :py:attr:`~ocbpy.DualBoundary.rec_ind` by one and updates the sub-class record indices to their next good paired values.
+Cycling to the next record will increment :py:attr:`~ocbpy._boundary.DualBoundary.rec_ind` by one and updates the sub-class record indices to their next good paired values.

 ::